pspasquier/Sliding-Tile-Puzzle-Solver/README.md

 # Sliding-Tile-Puzzle-Solver

 This project is an implementation of the **Sliding Tile Puzzle (N-Puzzle)** solver in C++, developed as part of the **Advanced Artificial Intelligence** course at **UFRGS**.
-It is designed with a modular and extensible architecture to support different search strategies.
+It is designed with a modular and extensible architecture to support different puzzles sizes, search strategies and heuristics.

 ---